 The best smart light switches make it even easier to control your smart home lighting.
 They work more cleverly than regular light switches, working within the smart control systems of your lights, rather than just turning the power on and off.

 However, you also have other smart light switches that are designed to with boring regular bulbs, but their trick is that they bring smart home convenience to existing lights by replacing the old switch with a smart one, so now you have app control of your wiring, effectively.

-In this guide we’ll take you through the best smart light switches for your home.
-We’ll also discover the features that matter most, and whether you can simply stick one on a wall or if you need to check your electrics first.
-And if it's the latter, we've got our smart light switch installation tips guide, to help you know what to consider.
+In this guide, we’ll take you through the best smart light switches for your home.
+We’ll look into the features that matter most, and whether you can simply stick one on a wall or if you need to check your electrics first.
+If it's the latter, we've got our smart light switch installation tips guide to help you know what to consider.